 Reports must be 5-7 double spaced 8.5 x 11 inch pages (approximately 1500-1700 words).
 This page limit does NOT include a cover page, references, graphs, tables, or appendices (if needed, which they usually are not).
 You must use 12 point Arial, Times New Roman, or Calibri font and margins must be set to 1 inch all around.
 Your paper should integrate into the introduction section at least 2 references to related empirical journal articles (e.g., to set up a foundation for your hypothesis).
 Articles can also be used in the discussion section to help put results into context.
-Submit your report in two places: on Canvas, as well as on Turnitin (details to come).
+Submit your report in on Canvas.